 - Don’t forget the salt.
 Salting the tomatoes and letting them sit in a strainer will drain out additional water.

-1. Salt and Drain the Tomatoes: To remove any excess water from the pico de gallo season tomatoes with 1 teaspoon of kosher salt and toss to combine.
-Then transfer tomatoes to a fine-mesh strainer or colander set over a bowl and allow to drain for 20 to 30 minutes.
+1. Salt and Drain the Tomatoes: Remove excess water from the pico de gallo.
+Season tomatoes with 1 teaspoon of kosher salt and toss to combine.
+Then transfer the tomatoes to a fine-mesh strainer or colander set over a bowl and let them drain for 20 to 30 minutes.
 Discard liquid.

 2. Combine Ingredients: Combine drained tomatoes with onion, diced jalapeno, cilantro, and lime juice.
 Toss to combine and season with additional salt if necessary.